softwaresaved/byte-sized-rse/episodes/10-introduction.md

 ### Why Debugging Matters?

+Why is debugging important?

+    It ensures your code behaves as it should.

+    It helps you find the root cause of problems—not just guess.

+    It improves your code quality and reliability.

+    And ultimately, it saves you time during development.

 Even small mistakes in code can cause unexpected behavior or crashes.
 Debugging helps with:

 - **code correctness** - debugging ensures your program works as expected and meets requirements